Home > How to Tips

 If you start to directly install macOS after downloading the installer, it won't succeed.
 Because you can not install an earlier version on the top of the current one.
 You need to completely erase your Mac startup disk before installing an earlier version of macOS or OS X with Time Machine or the Recovery mode.

 Bear in mind that formatting Macintosh hard drive will erase all your contents on the Mac.
 Thus, you'd better back up your Mac before wiping the drive.
-You can choose to backup Mac with Time machine, upload important files to cloud storage, or transfer them to external storage.
+You can choose to back up Mac with Time machine, upload important files to cloud storage, or transfer them to external storage.
 In this way, you can get your files back after reinstalling macOS.

 erase Macintosh HD

+Method 1.
 Install older macOS With a Time Machine backup

-If you have backed up your Mac with Time Machine before you update to the current macOS, you can restore Mac to the previous macOS with the Time Machine backup.
+If you have backed up your Mac with Time Machine before you update to the current macOS, you can restore the Mac to the previous macOS with the Time Machine backup.
 Here's how:

 1. Connect your Time Machine backup drive to your Mac.